 If I am not satisfied with my assessment, what can I do?

 You have 30 days from the mailing date on your assessment notice to file a formal appeal at the Board of Revision.
 This is called the 30-Day Customer Review Period.
 For 2019, appeals must be filed during the 30-Day Customer Review Period, January 2 to February 4, 2019.

 To assist you in your assessment review, market and sales information is available within the Property Assessment & Tax Tool

 If you require further information or have questions, contact Assessment & Valuation at 306-975-3227, or visit the Assessment & Valuation Office located one block north of City Hall at 325 -3rd Avenue North, between 8:00 a.m. – 5:00 p.m.
 Ask to speak to an assessment appraiser, who will explain to you how your assessment was arrived at.

 Can I mail a letter with my concerns or questions regarding my assessment?

-Can I appeal my property taxes?
+Am I able to appeal my property taxes?

-There are many payment options available to you.
+Yes, there are many payment options available to you.
 If you are paying after June 30 of the current tax year, please call our customer service representatives at 306-975-2400 to confirm your tax amount due including any penalties.